 - Carry out individual consultation with employees at risk of redundancy

 - For at risk staff, consider alternatives to redundancy such as redeployment

 It is also important that you understand the implications of seeking voluntary redundancy.
-This may be linked to an enhanced redundancy payment (which in turn is often conditional upon you signing a Settlement Agreement).
-We regularly advise clients on Settlement Agreements.
+This may be linked to an enhanced redundancy payment, which in turn is often conditional upon you signing a Settlement Agreement.
+Employers will normally pay more the statutory or contractual entitlements upon redundancy for a voluntary redundancy and the ability to understand what a fair package in the circumstances is and negotiate any offers is very important.
+At Downs, we regularly advise clients on Settlement Agreements.